Edinburgh & District League

 The new arrangement saw

-balance of gate receipts.
+of gate receipts.
 Edinburgh clubs were appalled.
-GBP3 represented 120
+GBP3 represented 120 adult

-adult admissions, and few city clubs attracted that many spectators.
-In effect,
+admissions, and few city clubs attracted that many spectators.
+In effect, they

 their losses with half-gates from their travels.
 Murrayfield Amateurs moved